tbielawa/bitmath/docsite/source/appendices/mixed_math.rst

    In [10]: print num + bm
    66.0

-Equivalently, divorcing the bitmath instance from it's value:
+Equivalently, divorcing the bitmath instance from it's value (this is coercion):

 .. code-block:: python